davidbarone/analytics-notebook/README.md

 Static visuals are not going to take you very far though.
 The whole purpose of the analytics notebook is to enable analysts to obtain insights from data.
 For this, we need to use 'data bound' visuals.

 To create data, the DataFrame class is generally used.
-External data can be obtained from the web using DataFrame.fetch.
+External data can be obtained from the web using DataFrame.fetch().
 However, for this tutorial, we're going to use a built-in dataset called 'iris'.
 Paste the following into the script section:

 ```javascript
 let data = DataFrame.examples.iris();